cfpb/sbl-project/LOCAL_DEV_COMPOSE.md

   - Additional RegTech developed modules may need to be added to support local development:
     - [user-fi-management](https://github.com/cfpb/regtech-user-fi-management) may be needed for front end development, it is used for user management, and institutions api.
     - [sbl-filing-api](https://github.com/cfpb/sbl-filing-api) may be needed for front end development, it is used for filing SBL submissions.
+    - [regtech-mail-api](https://github.com/cfpb/regtech-mail-api) may be needed to test the frontend sending mail to SBL Help.
   - If additional repository modules are needed as support services, the following folder structure should be followed, so [docker-compose.yml](./docker-compose.yml) can find and build the module with the correct relative path:
     ```
     code-root
+    ├── regtech-mail-api
     ├── regtech-user-fi-management
     ├── sbl-filing-api
     └── sbl-project (current repository)